 ART: Sure.

-AUSTIN: You can light from the top.
+AUSTIN: You can see light from the top.

 ALI: Does the-

 AUSTIN: From the next level.

 ALI: Does the landing lead to anything like a doorway or..?

 AUSTIN: No. [thinking noise] There’s a big mural that’s faded quite a bit here.
 But it is of --You can see a tower on the, on the mural, but you can’t make out any other details than the tower. [thinking noise] You can make out the tower and you can see that it’s daytime, you can see like bits of sunrays around the tower like it’s, it’s kind of trying to communicate the daytime.
 That’s about all you can make out on this giant, huge mural.
 I’m talking like, like it’s as long as a bus and as tall as --Like, y’know it’s like a Times Square mural, y’know?